RBK-Tunisia-Assignments/rbktn-01-23-technical-assessment-final-AdamSaafy/technical-assesment/README.md

 > As a user, I want to be able to post a recepie to the server, so that I can share my recepie with other users.

 **Implement this user story by doing the following:**
+AJAX /
  - [ ] In the client-side code, add a form for users to input the details of their recepie.
- - [ ] Add an AJAX / Or axios request to post the recepie details to the server when the user submits the form.
+ - [ ] Add an  axios request to post the recepie details to the server when the user submits the form.
  - [ ] In the Express server server/index.js, complete the request handler that will respond to POST requests to /api/recepies and store the recepie details in the database.

     **WHEN THIS STEP IS COMPLETE:**  please make a commit with the message "complete step three"